arunsandy1309/Vanilla-GAN/README.md

 # Vanilla_GAN - PyTorch Implementation
 <img src="https://user-images.githubusercontent.com/50144683/228511407-72eafe5e-106d-4be5-8c45-9054a285c5d8.gif" width=50% height=50%>

+**Picture:**
-**Picture:** _they were produced by our generator that allows control over different aspects of the image._
+_they were produced by our generator that allows control over different aspects of the image_